Skip to main content

 Should I sketch the design before painting?

 Yes, if it helps you place the face, body color blocks, symbols, or lettering.
-A very light sketch can make a rounded Daruma easier to paint cleanly, especially before the first coat.
+Keep guide lines very light so they do not show through thin paint.

 Can I repaint a finished Daruma?

 You can repaint a finished Daruma, but it is usually cleaner to start from a blank Daruma if the goal is the painting process itself.
-Repainting over existing layers may need extra surface testing because adhesion depends on the original finish and the new paint.
+Repainting depends on the original finish and the new paint.

 How long should I let the Daruma dry?